 Investment is needed to secure and restore fragile forest corridors, and to promote agroforestry to reconcile production with conservation

-WCS has had a long presence in the landscape, dating back to 1992.
-We supported the creation of Makira Natural Park (2012) and Masoala National Park (1997), and work closely with the Government, providing technical support for park management.
-We work with local communities, securing rights and supporting sustainable land use.
+WCS has been present in the landscape since 1992.
+WCS supported the creation of Makira Natural Park (2012) and Masoala National Park (1997), work closely with the Government, providing technical support for park management, and work with local communities, securing rights and supporting sustainable land use.

 Today, deforestation is 25% lower in community management areas and 84% lower within the park compared to historical rates.
-We are expanding our work to restore forest corridors in the park, support a transition to sustainable agroforestry, and restore 15,000 hectares of degraded areas within the buffer zone.
+We are expanding the work to restore forest corridors in the park, support a transition to sustainable agroforestry and restore 15,000 hectares of degraded areas within the buffer zone.